 Terms such as ‘Ventures’ or ‘Investments’ are common elements of parent company names and are usually rejected by registry courts.

-Get a Holding package and we’ll be your guide.
+Get a Holding package and let us show you the way.

 Holding structure models